testerMoozh/hevbeta/src/countries/The Netherlands.md

 ## Major Development in 2020
 The Dutch Government ambition is that by 2030, only zero emission passenger cars will be sold in the Netherlands.
 The Formula E-Team is the Dutch public-private platform to promote e-mobility and accelerate the transition to electric vehicles.
 The aim is to meet the climate targets and, in addition, to take advantage of the associated economic opportunities.

 Despite the Covid19 pandemic, the number of full electric passenger cars increased in 2020.
-A purchase subsidy was introduced in 2020 for both new and used cars1.
-The budget for new cars was exhausted in one week, almost 25% of new registrations were electric vehicles, with over 20% being BEVs.
+A purchase subsidy was introduced in 2020 for both new and used cars.
+The budget for new cars was exhausted in one week.
+Almost 25% of new registrations were electric vehicles, with over 20% being BEVs.
 The pandemic did impact the sector tremendously; people worked from home and therefore charged less.
 Large investments were in the sector were also postponed.

 The National Charging Infrastructure Agenda, installed as part of the [National Climate Agreement](https://www.government.nl/documents/reports/2019/06/28/climate-agreement), was fully implemented, resulting in an increase of the number of charging points installed per month.